AmonRS/Mouse-Pointer-Information/README.md

 Basic gui widget that shows:

-* position of mouse
+* position of mouse pointer
-* color of pixel at position
+* color of pixel at pointer's position
 * date and time